 How to Cancel Your Policy With Legal & General Insurance

 Cancelling life insurance is a difficult decision and not one that should be taken lightly.
 If push comes to shove and you choose to end your current policy, there is some important information you should know to make the process as smooth as possible.
-This article will explain how to cancel a life insurance policy with Legal and General and how DoNotPay can be the perfect partner for you during this case.
+This article will explain how to and how DoNotPay can be the perfect partner for you during this case.

 Types of Life Insurance Legal and General Offers

 - Level Term – This type of life insurance maintains the same monthly premiums throughout your policy unless you decide to make a change.

 - Term Life – Term life insurance provides financial cover against death for a specific period.
 With this type of life insurance, you will only receive your payout if you pass away or have a qualifying terminal illness during the duration of the policy.

 - Whole of Life – Whole life insurance provides lifetime coverage for the policyholder.
 Your family is guaranteed a payout after their death on all valid claims.
 It is sometimes referred to as Life Assurance.

 - Decreasing – Decreasing term life insurance, sometimes known as mortgage life insurance, means the cash sum of your payout decreases like a repayment mortgage.
 However, the premiums stay the same unless you change the policy.

 The trade-off is that you can choose the exact amount of coverage for your needs, and the premiums are lower because the cash sum reduces over time.